Can Roof Moss Affect Home Insurance in Oregon? (What Homeowners Should Know)

 -

-Managing overhanging branches that create shade
+Managing overhanging branches that increase shade and debris

 -